canalesb93/MantleModal/README.md

     }
 ```
 ### Step 4
-In your modals controller set
+In your modal's controller set
 ```swift
     var delegate: RCMantleViewDelegate!
 ```
-And then dismiss the modal with:
+And then dismiss the modal using this:
 ```swift
     delegate.dismissView(true)
 ```